 Bacteria - OmpA and PelB

-Yeast - Alpha Amylase and Full Length Alpha Factor
+Yeast - Alpha Amylase and Full Length Alpha Facto

-SnapFusion is a method that we developed that allows you to insert your gene sequence next to a peptide tag without adding any extra bases to your gene.
+SnapFusion is a method that we have developed allowing you to insert your gene sequence next to a peptide tag without adding any extra bases to your gene.

 Signal peptides contain the sequences that are responsible for their own cleavage.
 This cleavage point will be highlighted in each individual product data sheet.

 In prokaryotes, the most commonly used secretory tags are the OmpA and PelB secretion tags.
-These signals peptide function similarly to their eukaryotic counterpart, however, because prokaryotes have no internal membranous organelles, and bacteria have either a cell wall (gram-positive) or a second membrane and a cell wall (gram-negative), the protein is normally secreted into the periplasmic space rather than the supernatant.
+These signal peptides function similarly to their eukaryotic counterpart, however, because prokaryotes have no internal membranous organelles, and bacteria have either a cell wall (gram-positive) or a second membrane and a cell wall (gram-negative), the protein is normally secreted into the periplasmic space rather than the supernatant.

-Please browse our reporter constructs using the buttons below.
-All of our constructs are designed for broad compatibility and versatile cloning, allowing you easily to produce any derivates you require.
+All of our reporter constructs are designed for broad compatibility and versatile cloning, allowing you to easily produce any derivates you require.
 As ever, if you prefer to outsource the cloning work, we are happy to undertake it rapidly and efficiently.
-Please use the 'Build Your Own Secretory Peptide Plasmid' button below to evaluate possible modifications to your chosen plasmids.